Civil rights movement: Integration of Mississippi universities, 1956–1965

 Beginning in 1956, Clyde Kennard, a black Korean War-veteran, wanted to enroll at Mississippi Southern College (now the University of Southern Mississippi) at Hattiesburg under the G.I.
 Bill.
-William David McCain, the college president, used the Mississippi State Sovereignty Commission, in order to prevent his enrollment by appealing to local black leaders and the segregationist state political establishment.
+William David McCain, the college president, used the Mississippi State Sovereignty Commission to prevent his enrollment by appealing to local black leaders and the segregationist state political establishment.

 The state-funded organization tried to counter the civil rights movement by positively portraying segregationist policies.
 More significantly, it collected data on activists, harassed them legally, and used economic boycotts against them by threatening their jobs (or causing them to lose their jobs) to try to suppress their work.

 Kennard was twice arrested on trumped-up charges, and eventually convicted and sentenced to seven years in the state prison.
 After three years at hard labor, Kennard was paroled by Mississippi Governor Ross Barnett.
 Journalists had investigated his case and publicized the state's mistreatment of his colon cancer.

 McCain's role in Kennard's arrests and convictions is unknown.
 While trying to prevent Kennard's enrollment, McCain made a speech in Chicago, with his travel sponsored by the Mississippi State Sovereignty Commission.
-He described the blacks' seeking to desegregate Southern schools as "imports" from the North.
+He described the people seeking to desegregate Southern schools as "imports" from the North.
 (Kennard was a native and resident of Hattiesburg.)
 McCain said:

 We insist that educationally and socially, we maintain a segregated society...In all fairness, I admit that we are not encouraging Negro voting...The Negroes prefer that control of the government remain in the white man's hands.

-Note: Mississippi had passed a new constitution in 1890 that effectively disfranchised most blacks by changing electoral and voter registration requirements; although it deprived them of constitutional rights authorized under post-Civil War amendments, it survived U.S. Supreme Court challenges at the time.
-It was not until after the passage of the 1965 Voting Rights Act that most blacks in Mississippi and other southern states gained federal protection to enforce the constitutional right of citizens to vote.
+Note: Mississippi had passed a new constitution in 1890 that effectively disfranchised most Black people by changing electoral and voter registration requirements; although it deprived them of constitutional rights authorized under post-Civil War amendments, it survived U.S. Supreme Court challenges at the time.
+It was not until after the passage of the 1965 Voting Rights Act that most Black people in Mississippi and other southern states gained federal protection to enforce their constitutional right to vote.